Communism and LGBTQ rights: Nepal

 In January 2007, Nepalese minister Hisila Yami, a member of the Communist Party of Nepal (Maoist Centre), stated that the party adopted a platform to not "encourage homosexual behavior but not punish homosexuals either".
 Despite this, Maoists in Nepal have been accused of discriminatory attacks against members of the LGBTQ community.
 One such instance is the abduction and detention of two women accused of being lesbians.
 The women had previously been abducted earlier in 2006 by Maoists, who ordered them to join as Maoist soldiers to get a "straight life".
-Dev Gurung, another Maoist minister in Nepal, has also said that "under Soviet rule and when China was still very much a communist state, there were no homosexuals in the Soviet Union or China...Homosexuality is a production of capitalism.
+Dev Gurung, another Maoist minister in Nepal, has also said that "under Soviet rule and when China was still very much a communist state, there were no homosexuals in the Soviet Union or China...Homosexuality is a product of capitalism.
 Under socialism this kind of problem doesn’t exist."
 Furthermore, the party has run a campaign against "social pollutants", including attacks against homosexuals.
-Amrita Thapa has openly stated that homosexuals are "polluting" society.

-Other strands of communists, like Sunil Babu Pant of the Communist Party of Nepal (Unified Marxist-Leninist), are openly out LGBTQ politicians, who have led LGBTQ activism in the country.
+Amrita Thapa has openly stated that homosexuals are "polluting" society.However, since 2008, with the end of the Nepalese Civil War and the reconstruction, the Maoist Party has supported LGBT rights.
+Other strands of communism, such as that promoted by Sunil Babu Pant of the Communist Party of Nepal (Unified Marxist-Leninist), include openly out LGBTQ politicians and have led LGBTQ activism in the country.
 Pant's campaigning for LGBTQ rights led to the Supreme Court of Nepal giving legal recognition to Nepal's third gender in addition to decriminalising homosexuality and permitting same-sex marriage.